 Getting a Job in Addiction Treatment

-Those who may be having some trouble finding a job should also consider increasing their base of knowledge.
-They can do so by becoming certified as a behavioral health technician or opting to spend the time and effort to become a certified addiction counselor.
+Those who may be having trouble finding a job should also consider increasing their knowledge base.
+They can do so by becoming certified as a behavioral health technician or spending the time and effort to become a certified addiction counselor.
 This may open doors to new and exciting possibilities.

-Changing your frame of mind is also one of the key components to getting into the addiction treatment industry.
-We tell many of our students that being employed in the addiction treatment industry is less of a job and more of a career.
+Changing your frame of mind is also one of the critical components of getting into the addiction treatment industry.
+We tell many students that employment in the addiction treatment industry is less of a job and more of a career.
 There’s constant growth, both personal and financial.
 The opportunities in addiction treatment are ever-evolving and ever-changing.
-Looking at the addiction treatment industry as a long-term career path may open up opportunities that you would not have considered before.
+Looking at the addiction treatment industry as a long-term career path may open up possibilities you would not have considered.
 For example, opting for an internship – paid or unpaid – may be a great way to get into a treatment program.
-Showing your skills can truly make a difference when a permanent job becomes available at the facility.
+Showing your skills can make a difference when a permanent job becomes available at the facility.

 To be sure, getting a job in any industry is no easy task these days.
-Uniquely, the addiction treatment industry happily welcomes both those who have a history of addiction and are recovering as well as those who have never had a substance abuse problem.
-All the same, with a significant expected job growth between 2012 and 2020, there’s reason to believe that career addiction counseling may be a worthwhile path to pursue.
+Uniquely, the addiction treatment industry happily welcomes those who have a history of addiction and are recovering and those who have never had a substance abuse problem.
+With a significant expected job growth between 2012 and 2020, there’s reason to believe that career addiction counseling may be a worthwhile path to pursue.